 Do Not Reaffirm Negativity From Others

 People love to gossip.
-There will be times when your negative opinion of another will be shared by a member of gossip circle that you find yourself within.
+There will be times when your negative opinion of another will also be shared by a member of the gossip circle that you find yourself within.
 Do not agree with their statements.
 Do not nod in agreement, and do not give any indication that you hold the same opinions.
 This is a mistake people make far too often.
 You may not say a word but you’ll adopt all the words that have been said by others with a simple, “mhm,” or nod.
 Reaffirming the hatred that others hold should be seen as being similar to speaking those words yourself.

 The people who are making statements will desperately seek approval so be careful not to give it.
 Keep their opinions attached only to themselves, and do not give away your dislike for the person who the conversation is about.

 Downplay Their Mistakes

 Even if everyone around you reaches the same negative consensus that you hold about a particular person, still do not agree.
 Acknowledge the mistakes of others if you must but downplay their significance.
-Steer clear of being labelled as thinking negatively about anybody at all costs.
-Downplay the tendency for the group to burn the witch and try to ease the hatred towards those that you hate yourself.
-You must not be predictable in your hatred of others because it serves you in ways which are more bad than good.
+Steer clear of being labelled as someone who spearheaded the conversation about another person’s shortcomings.
+Downplay the tendency for the group to burn the witch and try to ease the hatred toward those that you hate yourself.
+Ensure that you are not predictable in your hatred of others because it serves you in ways which are more bad than good.
 You’ll become easier to predict and read.
 The malicious ones around you could use simple information like that to ruin your relationships, connections, networks, and other social structures that you have in place.
-Whenever possible, keep all bridges erect by downplaying the hatred that you have for people, and pretend to give them second chances.
+Whenever possible, keep all bridges erect by downplaying the hatred that you have for people, and (at least pretend to) give them second chances.